 Take extra care to wash citrus.
 We learned sometimes companies use palm oil to make them shinier.
 We typically buy these in bags when they are less likely to be “shined.”
 Sometimes I don’t buy green apples because I can’t remove the wax or whatever it is they coat them in.
 I emailed a pear distributor to ask what they used to coat the pears; it wasn’t palm oil.

 He will eat any meat.
 In restaurants we order it with just salt.
 At home, depending on the meat, we cook it with salt, real onions and garlic cloves.
-If it’s chicken, turkey, we may add avocado oil.
+If it’s chicken, turkey, we may add olive oil or avocado oil.

 We cook ground beef with garlic, onions, and salt, or with bacon and onions.
 Sometimes we add:

 - Tony Chachere’s Original Creole Seasoning (from Walmart)